The home state of Aaron Rodgers, Ryan Braun, Scott Walker, Aaron Rodgers, me.

 I'm neither.

-No one who is a conservative ever denies being a conservative.
+First of all, no one who is a conservative ever denies being a conservative.

 Every conservative I know, when you ask, are you a conservative?

-They say, Yes, I'm a conservative.
+They say, yes, I'm a conservative.

-Someone asked me, are you a conservative?
+Someone asks me, are you a conservative?

 Yes, I'm a conservative.

-You're not one of those right wingers.
+You're not one of those right-wingers.

-No, I in fact am a conservative.
+No, I, in fact, am a conservative.

-Every conservative I know not only admits it, they're proud of it and they brag of it.
+Every conservative I know not only admits it, they're proud of it, and they brag of it.

 The only people who deny their political ideology are liberals.